National Railway Museum, Port Adelaide: Move to Port Adelaide

-In 1987, the Mile End Railway Museum obtained a $2 million Bicentennial commemorative grant to redevelop the former Port Dock goods terminal, off Lipson Street, as the new property.
+In 1985 the museum, with the involvement of the History Trust of South Australia, obtained a $2 million Australian Bicentenary commemorative grant to redevelop the former Port Dock railway station goods terminal, off Lipson Street, Port Adelaide, as the new museum site.
 In January 1988, the museum closed at Mile End and 11 months later opened as the Port Dock Station Railway Museum.
+The facility, with a 4400 m2 pavilion at its core, opened in 2001 housing a representative sample of exhibits from the South Australian Railways, the Commonwealth Railways and their successor, the Australian National Railways Commission.

-In 1999, funding was received as part of Australia's Centenary of Federation to construct a Commonwealth Railway Museum within the museum's precinct.
-The facility, opened in 2001, houses a representative sample of exhibits from the Commonwealth Railways and its successor, the Australian National Railways Commission.
-Included are vehicles from The Ghan, Tea and Sugar and Trans-Australian trains.
-At the opening, the museum was renamed the National Railway Museum on the initiative of deputy prime minister and noted railway enthusiast, Tim Fischer, AC.
+In 1999, funding was received as part of Australia's Centenary of Federation to provide another, 1980 m2, pavilion housing the increasing number of exhibits from the Commonwealth Railways and its successor.
+At the 2001 opening, the museum was renamed the National Railway Museum on the initiative of deputy prime minister and noted railway enthusiast, Tim Fischer, AC.
 (Note: Mr Fischer proposed "national" in view of the multi-jurisdictional scope of the museum's collection and the incorporation of all three of the nation's major railway gauges.)

-In May 2009, the main pavilion was named after Ron Fitch, who as South Australian Railways Commissioner had facilitated the transfer of much of the museum's early rolling stock.
-At the same time, the Commonwealth Railways Museum was renamed the Ronald E. Fluck Pavilion, after the museum's founder.
+Subsequently, the main pavilion was named after Ron Fitch, who as South Australian Railways Commissioner had been very supportive, including with the acquisition and transfer of much of the museum's early rolling stock.
+The Commonwealth Railways pavilion was named after Ron Fluck, the museum's founder.

-Construction of spur line
+New rail service to the museum

 In 2017, $16.4 million was allocated in the state budget for a new station to be built near the original site of the Port Dock railway station, at the end of a new 1.0 km (1100 yard) spur line using the existing corridor beside the museum that connects to the Outer Harbor railway line.
 In June 2019, when some museum track had already been dismantled, the development was paused while a North West Planning Study was conducted; a forecast cost increase to $40 million was cited.
 On-ground preparatory work was reversed in January 2020.

 In June 2023 the project, by then budgeted at $51 million, resumed with partial severing of the direct rail connection to suburban lines, followed by removal of some of the museum's rail siding storage space.
 A general loss of land in the museum's leaseholding was incurred.
 The line extension was planned to include a dual-purpose island platform for both regular suburban services and on the other side of the platform during special event days and holidays, broad-gauge heritage trains.